Receiptful/receiptful-api-docs/source/includes/_webhooks.md

 You should use webhooks to get near real-time updates on events in a shop.
 When one of the supported events happens (eg: a newsletter email is sent), Conversio will `POST` some data related to that event to the endpoints registered in webhooks that subscribed to that event's topic.

-When Webhook delivery fails (your endpoint can't be reached or returns an error status code), we'll keep trying to re-send the failed Webhooks up to a limited number of tries, in an exponetial back-off fashion.
-Details are described below.
+When Webhook delivery fails (your endpoint can't be reached or returns an error status code), we'll keep trying to re-send the failed Webhooks up to a limited number of tries, in an exponential back-off fashion.
+Details are described [below](#retry-mechanism).

+For security purposes, all our webhooks use JSON Web Signatures ([JWS](https://tools.ietf.org/html/rfc7515)).
+These allow recipients to validate that each webhook originates from Conversio.
+More details on the validation are [below](#security-signature).

 ### Subscribable Topics